furtuna-digital/radix-icons-svelte/README.md

 ### License

-- **Radix Icons for Svelte** © 2024 Furtuna, Dair Aidarkhanov.
-Licensed under the BSD 2-Clause License.
+- **Radix Icons for Svelte** created under the BSD 2-Clause License from Furtuna.
 - **Radix Icons** used under the MIT License from WorkOS, Inc.

 See [LICENSE](./LICENSE.md) for more information.